-The success of CLERC is due to the volunteers collecting used eyeglasses from across Canada.
+The success of CLERC are due to the volunteers collecting used eyeglasses from across Canada.
 The inmates and staff at the Calgary Correction Centre.
 The volunteers at the satellite offices across Canada.

-The volunteers who come in at the Calgary warehouse to work, the members of the Board of Directors past and present, without all the above volunteers, CLERC would never excise.
-On March of 2018 CLERC shipped out their 5 millionth pairs of eyeglasses to the various missions around the world.
-Please note that CLERC had to process over 10,000,000 pairs of used eyeglasses to get the 5 millionth pairs of shipped eyeglasses.
-In February 2020, CLERC closed down until September of 2020 due to the Coronavirus.
-In June of 2023, CLERC has shipped out its 6 millionth pairs of eyeglasses.
-The next goal for CLERC will be shipping out its 7 millionth pairs of used eyeglasses.
+The volunteers who come in at the warehouse to work.
+The members of the Board of Directors past and present.
+Without all the above volunteers, CLERC would never excise.
+On March 2018 CLERC has sent out the 5 Millionth pair of glasses.
+Please note that CLERC had to process over 10,000,000 pairs of glasses to get the 5 Millionth pair of glasses.
+What the total will be in the future, who knows as CLERC is shipping about 400,000 pair of glasses each year.